wkoleilat-happytitan/aie5-hw3-pythonicrag/README.md

 You'll notice a few differences in the `app.py` logic - as well as a few changes to the `aimakerspace` package to get things working smoothly with Chainlit.

-> NOTE: If you want to run this locally - be sure to use `uv run chainlit run app.py` to start the application outside of Docker.
+> NOTE: If you want to run this locally - be sure to use `uv sync`, and then `uv run chainlit run app.py` to start the application outside of Docker.

 ## Reference Diagram (It's Busy, but it works)